commoncrawl/news-crawl/README.md

     --rm -i -t newscrawler:1.0 /bin/bash
 ```

-Note: don't forget to adapt the paths to mounted volumes used to persist data on the host.
+NOTE: don't forget to adapt the paths to mounted volumes used to persist data on the host.

+CAVEAT: Make sure that the Elasticsearch port 9200 is not already in use or mapped by a running ES instance.
+Otherwise ES commands may affect the running instance!

 The crawler is launched in the running container by the script
 ```